auroris/OpenIddict-WindowsAuth/README.md

 ## Installation and Configuration

+It was made in Visual Studio 2019, though if you're using a different environment all the important stuff is in Startup.cs.
+It's a .Net Core 3 Empty Web Application.
+Add the above NuGet packages and Startup.cs from this repository.

-When working with it in Visual Studio, or publishing to IIS, you need to enable BOTH anonymous authentication and windows authentication.
-Because it's stateless whenever the application is unloaded or recycled any tokens issued will no longer be valid.
-If this matters to you, configure IIS to suspend rather than terminate for inactivity and alter app recycle periods to some value that makes sense to you.
+When working with it or publishing to IIS, you need to enable BOTH anonymous authentication and windows authentication.
+As it is stateless whenever the application is unloaded or recycled any tokens issued will no longer be valid.
+You can configure IIS to suspend rather than terminate the application during periods of inactivity and set the recycle period settings to mitigate this.